innovara/autoreply/README.md

 ## Introduction

-autoreply.py works in tandem with Postfix as a filter.

-It sends auto-reply emails when a message sent to a qualifying email address enters the Postfix mail system.
+autoreply.py is a Postfix filter to send auto-reply emails when a message sent to a qualifying email address enters the Postfix mail system.

-In the proposed Postfix configuration, we make use of check_recipient_access to instruct Postfix to only pipe to autoreply.py emails which are sent to these qualifying email addresses.
+The proposed Postfix configuration uses check_recipient_access to instruct Postfix to pipe only emails that are sent to these qualifying email addresses to autoreply.py, leaving the rest continue their normal flow.
 The script, using settings stored in autoreply.json, sends the auto-reply and re-injects the original email into Postfix for delivery.

 The look up table related to check_recipient_access is used for any mail received by SMTP but not for emails sent locally, using sendmail.

-autoreply.py could be easily adapted to do other things with the original email, instead of just passing it on, like extracting information or storing attachments.
+autoreply.py could be easily adapted to do other things with the original email like extracting information or storing attachments.

-The following sections provide a detailed step-by-step guide on how to set up autoreply.py and Postfix to send auto-replies.
+The following sections provide a step-by-step guide on how to set up autoreply.py and Postfix to send auto-replies.

 ## Background

 One of our clients had a complex email infrastructure and they wanted a script that would trigger auto-replies when emails sent to some specific addresses entered one of their MTAs.
-Normally, these would have been configured at an MDA/mailbox level.
+Normally, these auto-replies would have been configured at an MDA/mailbox level.

-The MTA in question was Postfix.
-It would relay all emails and they could make configuration changes to this server safely.
+The MTA in question was Postfix and it relayed all the emails to another SMTP server which they couldn't/wanted to configure differently.

 After some consideration, it was deemed viable to use an after-queue content filter in Postfix to achieve this.